Klortho/Eutils-JSON/samples/README.md

 * esummary.nucleotide.xml

-## DTDs that are not well-specified.
+## DTDs elements that are under-specified.

 In many cases, the declarations in the DTDs are not optimal.
 We often guessed at the actual schema that the data would conform to, based on the example instance